hoangduytran/blender-manual/manual/sculpt_paint/texture_paint/introduction.rst

 A full complement of brushes and colors can be selected from the Sidebar region in the Image Editor.
 Brush changes made in either panel are immediately reflected in the other panel.
 However, the modified texture will **not** be saved automatically;
-you must explicitly do so by :menuselection:`Image Editor --> Image --> Save`.
+you must explicitly do so with :ref:`Save Image <bpy.ops.image.save>`.

 Texture Preview